‘Celeb Jihad’ On Naked Photos Take-Down Request: We’ll ‘Consult The Holy Qur’an’

 According to Gossip Cop, Celeb Jihad also published naked photos of Lucy Hale, but that lawsuit threats caused Celeb Jihad to remove those images.

 Meanwhile, Reddit is buzzing about the nude photos, with alleged information about NSFW photos of Rose McGowan supposedly appearing in “The Fappening 2.0.”
 As reported by The Sun, Rose was the victim of a cybercrime, when videos of McGowan performing sex acts appeared online last year.
-Reddit has commentary about Watson’s leaked photos from “The Fappening 2.0,” which instructs Reddit users not to post “The Fappening 2.0” naked photos or any photos from the latest leak, and that attempts to post naked photos from Celeb Jihad or any other source of “The Fappening 2.0” will be met with removal of said photos.
+Reddit has commentary about Watson’s leaked photos from “The Fappening 2.0,” which instructs Reddit users not to post “The Fappening 2.0” naked photos or any photos from the latest leak, and attempts to post naked photos from Celeb Jihad or any other source of “The Fappening 2.0” will be met with removal of said photos.

 “As we have just recently discovered, there is currently a second Fappening going on, and our beloved Emma Watson is included this time.
 So naturally, there’s going to be a race to post these pictures here.
 However, I’m going to ask that no one does, for the time being.
 For two reasons: Admins will be cracking down on these posts, and I don’t want any reason for /r/EmmaWatsonBum users to be banned, or even the sub itself.
 This place will end up being spammed with these posts, because — let’s face it — some of them are incredible.
 So let’s leave it alone for now.
 Thank you guys, and keep admiring her behind!
 EDIT: This includes posting links in the comments section.
 EDIT 2: I’ve been advised by admins to not allow any posts of the leaks.
 Any attempts to post will be removed.”

-[Featuerd Image by Andrew Toth/Getty Images]
+[Featured Image by Andrew Toth/Getty Images]